EhoNo1/CrabBot/README.md

 PROPOSED USES ARE CURRENTLY UNTESTED AND HYPOTHETICAL

 # Website
-There currently is no website for the CrabBot project.
-(EhoNo1 is waiting server for parts to come in.)
+There currently is no working website for the CrabBot project.
 The project can be found at http://CrabBot.info